 If you're actively dating however, there is nothing wrong with scoping out financial awareness and compatibility of a potential partner.
 They might be doing the same to you!
 Damona Hoffman, OkCupid Dating Coach andHost of The Dates & Mates Podcast, suggests “daters who get better with their money will naturally attract better dating prospects because it is still one of the primary attractors in our society.”
 During the pandemic, OkCupid (an online dating site) actually found that the importance of wealth and financial management has steadily gone up, as the need for financial stability has become increasingly important to those looking for a partner.

 In an age when taboos around money continue to permeate society, many young couples find that discussing their finances hard.
 This is a detriment to our relationships.
 Why?
 Well according to a survey conducted by Ramsey Solutions, fights revolving around money are the second leading cause of divorces in the US alone.
 And what’s worse, is that when married couples do decide to call it quits on their relationship, 74% of women discover nasty financial surprises after a divorce or death of a spouse.
 These are not situations you’d want to find yourself in later down the line.

 So how can you save yourself the heartbreak and headache when that later down the line reaches?
+Well, isn’t it obvious by now?
 It’s to start talking about money.
 Broaching the subject with your partner can feel a little daunting at the start, but according to TD Bank's Second Annual Love & Money Survey, couples of all ages are happier when they talk about money.
 And additional research from North Carolina State University suggests that working as a team and becoming financially literate can help.